MainfluxLabs/mainflux/tools/provision/README.md

 ### Usage
 ```
 ./provision --help
-Tool for provisioning series of Mainflux profiles and things and connecting them together.
+Tool for provisioning series of Mainflux profiles and things.
 Complete documentation is available at https://mainfluxlabs.github.io/docs

 Usage: